Representation Learning for Sequential Volumetric Design Tasks: Related Work

 Volumetric design and our proposed framework for learning representations span several topics such as 3D representation learning, density estimation, and high-dimensional sequential representation learning.

-\paragraph{3D Representation Learning} 3D shapes are commonly rasterized and processed into voxel grids for analysis and learning.
-Due to the correspondence and similarity between voxels and 2D pixels, many works have explored voxel-based classification and segmentation using volumetric convolution \cite{mao2021one, yan2018second, ye2020hvnet, yin2021center, zhou2018voxelnet}.
+\paragraph{3D Representation Learning} Recent literature shows extensive use of learning-based approaches for 3D design and representation learning \cite{shu20203d, ranade2022activationnet, li2022predictive, li2023design}.
+3D shapes are commonly rasterized and processed into voxel grids for analysis and learning \cite{liu2021survey, williams2019design, cunningham2020sparsity}.
+Due to the correspondence and similarity between voxels and 2D pixels, many works have explored voxel-based classification and segmentation using volumetric convolution \cite{yan2018second, ye2020hvnet, zhou2018voxelnet}.
 However, the volumetric convolution suffers from capturing rich context information with limited receptive fields.
 Recently, Transformer-based 3D backbones have proved to be a more effective architecture as long-range relationships between voxels can be encoded by the self-attention mechanism in the Transformer modules \cite{mao2021voxel, he2022voxel}.
-Apart from 3D object detection and recognition, voxel-based latent generative models also have shown success for 3D shape generation \cite{sanghi2022clip, wu2016learning, sanghi2022textcraft, sharma2016vconv, zhou20213d}.
+Apart from 3D object detection and recognition, voxel-based latent generative models also have shown success for 3D shape generation \cite{sanghi2022clip, wu2016learning, zhou20213d}.
 However, voxel grids are memory-intensive.
 With the increase in dimensionality, voxel grids grow cubically, and thus, are expensive to scale to high resolution.
 Recently, interest in CAD-based representation learning has emerged due to the accessibility of large-scale datasets including collections of B-reps and program structure \cite{lambourne2021brepnet, jones2022self}, CAD sketches\cite{Li:2020:Sketch2CAD}, and CAD assemblies\cite{willis2020fusion, willis2021joinable}.

 \paragraph{Density Estimation}

 Density estimation is heavily utilized in generative models to learn the probability density of a random variable, $p(x)$, given independent and identically distributed (i.i.d.) samples from it.
 Although density estimation allows sampling from a distribution or estimating the likelihood of a data point, this becomes challenging for high-dimensional data.
 Some popular approaches for high-dimensional density estimation include variational auto-encoder (VAE) \cite{kingma2013auto}, autoregressive density estimator \cite{germain2015made}, and flow-based models \cite{dinh2016density}.
 VAEs do not offer exact density evaluation and are often difficult to train.
 Autoregressive density estimators are sequential in nature and are trained autoregressively by maximum likelihood.
 An alternative approach, that we utilize in this study, is the normalizing flows which model the density as an invertible transformation of a simple reference density.